RIVERGARTH BED & BREAKFAST, KIRKCUDBRIGHT.

 Alan & Judi established Rivergarth as a B&B in March 2008 with Alan bringing over 35 years experience as a chef and Judi 30 years in customer service..

 Kirkcudbright (pronounced Kir-coo-bree) has been called the St Ives of the north.
 This is partly due to its attractive colourful streets and position as a harbour town and partly due to the artists who came and painted here and who made it their home.
 Once, it was claimed, unless you fished or painted, there wasn't a great deal to do.
 Now you have a choice.

 You can have a browse round Kirkcudbright's fine shops and galleries, visit the town museum or the Tolbooth Art Centre.
 You could also take a tour round McLellan's Castle and Broughton House, once home to E A Hornel and now owned by the National Trust for Scotland.
 Other tourist attractions include the Galloway Wildlife Conservation Park, & the David Coulthard Museum at Twynholm.

 For the more active there are various water sports nearby and the town has good golfing facilities, plus tennis, squash and a swimming pool.
-Or come for a photography holiday with award winning professional photographer Philip Dunn.

 More entertainment is supplied by the town's Summer Festivities Committee who run a full programme of events from May to August.

 Rivergarth – the only B&B in Kirkcudbright with uninterrupted views across the River Dee.